mpaviotti/mpaviotti.github.com/research.markdown

 $$[\![\cdot ]\!] : \mu \Sigma \to \mathcal{D}$$

-such that the interpretation has to be agnostic to step reductions (`Soundness`) and that if it equates programs in the model then these program are observationally indistinguishable (`Computational Adequacy`).
+This function interprets programs into their mathematical meaning and it is furthermore characterised by two additional properties.
+The first is that the interpretation has to be agnostic to step reductions (`Soundness`) and the second is that it equates programs whenever they are observationally indistinguishable (`Computational Adequacy`).
 Furthermore, a semantics that equates exactly the programs that are observationally indistinguishable is called `Fully Abstract`.

 The theory was first invented by Christopher Strachey and Dana Scott between 1969 and 1971.
 The best introduction to these topics is probably [Thomas Streicher's book](https://www.amazon.co.uk/Domain-Theoretic-Foundations-Functional-Programming-Streicher/dp/9812701427).